 324 Printmaking II, III (Intaglio and Relief).
 (4)

 The processes of relief and intaglio printmaking.
 In relief the student learns the technique of drawing and cutting the wood block.
 In intaglio the student develops skills in the use of drypoint, line etching, soft ground and aquatint with emphasis on printing techniques.
 It also explores the process of creating a monoprint and making paper.
-Offered irregularly.
+Fall and spring.
 Prerequisite: 224 or 225.

 333 Topics in Studio Art.
 (2 or 4)